ecssiah/ecssiah.github.io/_posts/2018-05-29-deploying_to_heroku.markdown

 brew install heroku/brew/heroku
 ```

-Log in to the CLI using the Heroku account you just set up using `heroku login`.
+Log in to the CLI using the Heroku account you just set up.
+This can be done by running `heroku login`.

 `cd` into the root directory of your Rails app.
 Make sure that your Rails app already has an active Git repository, and then create a new Heroku app by using: `heroku create app_name`, replacing `app_name` with the name you want to deploy your application under.
 This will set up a new git remote named `heroku` that will allow you to push your application up to the Heroku servers.